-The School Health and Wellbeing survey is now in its tenth year and is building a good knowledge of trends on the well-being of children and young people in Essex.
+The School Health and Wellbeing survey is now in its eleventh year and is building a good knowledge of trends on the well-being of children and young people in Essex.
 The survey period runs annually through January to March and participating schools are asked to timetable one hour for the activity to be completed by pupils from Year 4 and upwards.

 To see the latest reports available, please download the documents below:

-Registration for 2018
+Registration for 2019

-School Health and Wellbeing Survey Privacy Notice
+Schools Health and Wellbeing Survey Privacy Notice

-Drugs and alcohol*
+- Drugs and alcohol*

 * Secondary age pupils only